LukaMatcharashvili/LukaMatcharashvili/README.md

 c.
 Food Delivery Software: I actively worked on order processing and price calculation logic.

 d.
 Currently working on CMS for Real Estate Website.

-I possess strong proficiency in using Linux as a developer, Docker for containerization, object-oriented programming (OOP) principles, and Git for efficient version control.

 Feel free to reach out to me via LinkedIn or email at macharashvililuka12@gmail.com.